anhtuantt/XMLDSig/README.md

 XMLDSig
 =======

-A simple java tool and APIs for create and verify XML Digital Signature
+A simple java tool and APIs to create and verify XML Digital Signature